DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-do-pupils-learn/autumn-week-1-ect-related-early-career-framework-strands.md

 2.5 Long-term memory can be considered as a store of knowledge that changes as pupils learn by integrating new ideas with existing knowledge.

 _2a.
-Taking into account pupils’ prior knowledge when planning how much new information to introduce._
+Taking into account pupils' prior knowledge when planning how much new information to introduce._

 _2c.
 Reducing distractions that take attention away from what is being taught (e.g. keeping the complexity of a task to a minimum, so that attention is focused on the content)._